 The “pot-conomy” is here, and it’s affecting verticals across industries – including real estate.
-How will it affect local markets across the US in the commercial and residential sectors?
+How will it affect local real estate markets across the US in the commercial and residential sectors?
 Denver would indicate that the answer is “pretty darn well”.

 The industrial real estate that houses pot production is skyrocketing, positioning itself to become a great opportunity for investors to get in on the marijuana boom.
 Cannabis growers and suppliers have difficulty finding capital to start their businesses, since many states don’t have banks willing to extend credit or loans.